-Of course, the finite nature of the quantum correlations means our results do not provide an example of complete einselection \cite{OllivierDiscord2002}, yet it can be appreciated that the state attains its most classical-like form when the dynamics fulfil Eq. (\ref{eq:maxred}).
-It is also interesting to note how the slow loss of classical correlations occurs in line with the slow decay in the pseudomode population, which as we recall from section \ref{2B}, occurs past the cross-over in dynamics at times $t\sim O(1/\Gamma_+)$.
+Of course, the finite nature of the quantum correlations means our results do not provide an example of complete einselection \cite{OllivierDiscord2002}, yet it can be appreciated that the state attains its most classical-like form when the dynamics fulfill Eq. (\ref{eq:maxred}).
+It is also interesting to note how the slow loss of classical correlations occurs in line with the slow decay in the pseudomode population, which as we recall from Sec. \ref{2B} occurs past the crossover in dynamics at times $t\sim O(1/\Gamma_+)$.